wrmgt/wrmgt/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on a few different tools and exercises focused around offensive security.
+- 🌱 I’m currently learning Python, C/C++, and Go.
+- 👯 I’m looking to collaborate on interesting hacking related tools and scripts in the above languages.
+- 💬 Ask me about Skydiving or Airplanes.
+I have jumped over 5,000 times and I'm a licensed Pilot.
+- ⚡ Fun fact: I live on a little ranch in the middle of nowhere.
+I like chickens, and I'm a terrible gardener.

 <!--
 **wrmgt/wrmgt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.